Computation of Scattering Matrices and their Derivatives for Waveguides: Conclusion and presentation of results

 \subsection{Some notes on mesh refinement}

 We have looked at the effects of mesh refinements on the accuracy of the results obtained.
 Whilst it should be obvious that the more refined the mesh becomes, the more accurate the result, we have tabulated the results of some experiments to demonstrate just to what extent.
-The standard method for producing a triangulated domain in FreeFem++ is to draw the outline as a union of parameterised curves, then use the programs own triangulation algorithm after specifying the number of points on each such curve.
+The standard method for producing a triangulated domain in FreeFem++ is to draw the outline as a union of parameterised curves, then use the program's own triangulation algorithm after specifying the number of points on each such curve.
 Our scale of mesh refinement was taken to be the number of such points per unit length on the boundary.
-We have tabulated some results for the calculation of these resonances, using $2000$ eigenvalues and $20$ modes for each connected component of $\Gamma$ (see Figure 4) The reader can see how as the mesh refinement increases, the result stabilises. \\ \\
+Using the same domain as~\ref{levitinsrectangle}, we have tabulated some results for the calculation of these resonances using $2000$ eigenvalues and $20$ modes for each connected component of $\Gamma$ (see Figure~\ref{accuracytable}).
+The reader can see from Table~\ref{mr1} and Table~\ref{mr2} how the result stabilises as the mesh refinement increases.